Emilgardis/Stationeers-Wiki-Page-Helper/README.md

 # Pre-req

-Generate the `Stationpedia.json` using [Ryex/StationeersStationpediaExtractor](https://github.com/Ryex/StationeersStationpediaExtractor), place the file in this repo.
+Generate the `Stationpedia.json` and `Enums.json` using a fork of [StationeersStationpediaExtractor](https://github.com/Emilgardis/StationeersStationpediaExtractor), place the files in this repo.

 # Commands